 2. Customize your answer to the company goals and vision

-By providing answer this way, a trust factor can be build between you and the interviewer.
+By providing an answer this way, a trust factor can be built between you and the interviewer.

 When speaking about the accomplishments, make sure to list down the ones which are related to the organization niche.
 Your answer should comprise,

 - The ones for which you can provide any metric or numbers.